bassena/BitmarketAnalyzer/README.md

 # BitmarketAnalyzer
-Simple Bitcoin Market analyzer Android app which uses a market API.
+Simple Bitcoin Market analyzer Android app that uses a market API.

 The market API is provided by http://www.blockchain.info